 Interested in trying The Missing Link products?

 You can purchase The Missing Link® Ultimate Small Breed Hip, Joint & Coat at most specialty pet supply stores.
 Average retail cost of an 8 oz. bag of is $14.99.
-For more information on The Missing Link products, check out their website or their Facebook page.
+For more information on The Missing Link products, please consider purchasing The Missing Link product, 8-Ounce through our affiliate link in the Amazon store.
 Just remember, it’s important to also give your pet high quality pet food with any supplement.

 What in the world do pet treats and homeless kids have in common?
 More than you think.
 A Dayton, Ohio area non-profit called Daybreak” came up with the brilliant idea to use pet treats to help out their homeless youth.
 How?
 Well, treat maker Lindy & Company employee homeless youth to make the treats – providing them with the skills set needed to not only succeed in maintaining employment but also develop life-building skills.
 Think about it – how hard must it be for a child who is homeless to ever get out of the cycle?
 When you don’t even have a permanent address, it can be hard to get any potential employers to even consider you.
 By providing a working opportunity at Lindy & Company, kids are getting skills, references, and a chance to change the course of their lives.